awsdocs/amazon-connect-admin-guide/doc_source/play.md

   When you add a prompt to a contact flow, you can use SSML tags to provide a more personalized experience for your customers\.
 SSML tags are a way to control how Amazon Polly generates speech from the text you provide\.

-  To learn which SSML tags Amazon Connect supports, see [SSML Tags Supported by Amazon Connect](supported-ssml-tags.md)\.
+  To learn which SSML tags Amazon Connect supports, see [SSML tags supported by Amazon Connect](supported-ssml-tags.md)\.

 ## Configuration tips<a name="play-tips"></a>